 If you notice a sudden change in the appetite of your dog, along with drastic weight fluctuations, your dog might be suffering from clinical depression.

 #2.
 Excessive sleeping

 Similar to humans, when dogs get depressed, they often sleep more than they usually do.
 It is not easy to identify as dogs usually sleep for at least 14-16 hours a day.
-If your dog denies to come out of bed even after a long nap, it could signify a depressive behavior.
+If your dog denies coming out of bed even after a long nap, it could signify depressive behavior.